 The U.S. Travel, Tourism, and Hospitality Industry

-Air Travel: This subsector is the second largest and accounts for 16 percent of travel industry sales.
+Air Travel: This subsector accounts for nearly16 percent of travel industry output.
 Airlines continuously seek ways to increase revenue by offering access to new markets as they work to reduce costs and fuel consumption by grounding inefficient aircraft and scaling back unprofitable routes.

 Travel Promotion Act of 2009 (TPA): This Act established the Corporation for Travel Promotion (CTP), a new public-private partnership in travel and tourism.
 The alliance between the U.S. government and the U.S. travel and tourism industry enhances the distribution of information on U.S. entry policies and promotes leisure, business, and scholarly travel to and within the United States.
 Currently, under the Travel Promotion Act, the CTP can access up to $100 million in federal matching funds to execute its mission based on a 1 to 1 ratio of public to private funds.
 The CTP is active in the top international travel markets for the United States and is doing business as Brand USA.